mweel1/usa_high_level/NewYorkPresent/corporate-mandates.md

 - Enforce Category Types of Content
 - Have Open AI create content protection when posting messages to social media

+## Content Filtering on all messaging applications

+- Provide content filtering on all messaging applications
+- Work with Apple and Google on which messaging applications can be used in the market.

 ## Gov ID registration on domain names

 - When registering domains, a user must provide ID.